berthubert/trifecta/README.md

    monthly updates.
  * Still get high-end features
  * Actually get an image sharing site for your friends/company
+   * Does not provide (moderation) infrastructure for uploads by the public
  * Be a template for other projects

 Once done, in ~600 lines of C++, this gets you a safe and secure image sharing site